RyanBrushett/SecurityCouncil/Security_Council_5/documentation/Ver4.0/README.md

     - Default admin account.
     - Moderators can access debate and post events/communicate with users.
     - Tracked metrics, viewable by the moderator.
+- Polish.
+    - Lots of testing and bug fixes ranging from one-line changes to entire re-thinks of our logic.

 #### FRONTEND:

+On top of all of the additions from our previous three iterations:

 - Dramatically updated views and user experience.
 - Added the ability to view metrics about the system.